rob-a-bolton/ann2sql/README.md

 Storing per-annotation data together requires a node, necessitating iteration over the child objects.
 Iterating over the child objects prevents linking to the parent objects (in the absence of a unique ID).

-To get around this, `ann2sql` exists to store annotation data in a SQL database.
+To get around this, `ann2sql` exists to annotate data and store in a SQL database, such that it may be translated from RML to an RDF graph easily.
-Each row contains an annotation along with the `hadm_id` and `row_id` (admission ID, noteevents document ID).